 - Special requests by University management

-- Special requests by the BOR/USG and/or BOR/USG Office of Internal Audit and Compliance
+- Special requests by the BOR/USG and/or BOR/USG Office of Internal Audit

 - BOR/USG system-wide assurance engagements